 One thing to note is the Filter knob acts just like your typical Tone knob but in reverse, where the high frequencies are decreased as you turn the knob clockwise.
 Other than that, you have your output volume and your Distortion knob which increases the gain.
 Some of the most talented guitarists in the world rock the Pro Co RAT2.
 That's all they need, so I'm sure it'll suit your needs too.
 In our, and their, opinions this is the current best distortion pedal available.

 The TC Electronics Dark Matter offers some nice features beyond what you usually find on a distortion pedal.
-The 2-band EQ isn't that rare but is appreciated, but the Voice switch is where things get interesting.
+The 2-band EQ isn't that rare and is appreciated, but the Voice switch is where things get interesting.
 The Voice switch acts as a bright / bass toggle, letting you accentuate the modern treble or going back to the old school warm style of distortion like you get out of a tube amp.

 This pedal is a great inexpensive option for nearly any genre, though perhaps it could use a bit more gain for black metal.
 With a Treble and Bass knob, you essentially have access to either of those plus the Mids if you use both in tandem.
 No tone is out of reach, nor distortions.
 You can get a reasonable overdrive or push the gain all the way to the extreme and really start breaking up your signal in the fuzz arena.